Konstanty Kalinowski: Legacy

+Kalinowski is one of the main characters of Uladzimir Karatkievich's 1965 novel Ears of Rye Under Thy Sickle, set on the eve of the Uprising.

 During the so-called Jeans Revolution, protesters who disputed the 2006 Belarusian presidential election symbolically renamed October Square, after the Bolshevik revolution, Kalinovski Square.
 Kalinovski Square was also the title of a documentary film about these events.
-In Uladzimir Karatkievich's novel King Stakh's Wild Hunt, one of the principal characters, Andrey Svetsilovich, had a portrait of Kalinowski above his writing desk.

 During the 2022 Russian invasion of Ukraine, Belarusian volunteers fighting on the side of Ukraine formed a battalion named Kastuś Kalinoŭski, which later transformed into a regiment.

 In Ukrainian Rivne, a street was named after Kalinowski.
 In June 2024, a memorial plaque in honor of Kalinowski was unveiled in a street named after him in Chernihiv.

 The Polish Government's scholarship program for Belarusian students expelled from their studies after the Jeans Revolution has been named after Konstanty Kalinowski since 2006.